RF Guru

 • Connector options: PL-259, N-type, or 7/16 DIN (field-serviceable)

-• All impedance and CMR values stated are conservative, verified under load
+• All impedance and dB values stated are conservative and verified under load

 Technical Validation — How We Measure It

-At RF.Guru Lab, all choke measurements follow industry-standard EMC procedures.
-We use a calibrated test setup with two precision probes: one probe injects controlled common-mode current into the device under test, while the second probe measures the resulting common-mode current at the output.
+At RF.Guru Lab, all baluns are evaluated using EMC-standard dual-probe common-mode testing.
+One probe injects controlled common-mode current into the device under test, while a second probe measures the resulting CM current at the output.

 Mini-FAQ